EMIGRATION

 Oné travelled

-overland via Afghanistan to Australia, and thence from Sydney to New Zealand with her husband in
+overland via Afghanistan to Australia, and thence from Sydney to New Zealand

-the 1970s.
+with her husband in the 1970s.
 They settled in Auckland and in 1977,

 recognizing her new homeland, she became a New Zealand citizen.
-Sarah and
+Sarah and her

-to Oné, and was known as, Osha, until 1996 when she changed her
+husband divorced in 1975, and Sarah, changed her surname name by deed pole to Oné, and was known as, Osha, until 1996 when she changed her

 first name to Arafelle.

-She and her daughter Jade, who was born in New Zealand, live in the North Island.
-Her
+She and her daughter Jade, who was born in New Zealand, live in the North

-great-grandmother, Gertrude Millville was born in Dunedin, New Zealand in 1862, and
+Island.
+Her great-grandmother, Gertrude Millville was born in Dunedin, New

-returned to England with her parents
+Zealand in 1862, and returned to England with her parents and elder siblings

-and elder siblings sometime before 1874.
+sometime before 1874.

 Note: There are other